The Thrivability Index.

 Social Wellbeing

 The quality of close relationships and the presence of belonging.
-Grounded in Holt-Lunstad's foundational meta-analysis on social connection and mortality, Baumeister and Leary's Need to Belong theory, and Edmondson's research on psychological safety.
+Grounded in Holt-Lunstad's meta-analysis on social connection and mortality, Baumeister and Leary's Need to Belong theory, and Keyes's work on social wellbeing.

-A positive state of physical wellbeing, not merely the absence of disease.
+A positive state of physical and biological wellbeing, including energy and vitality, not merely the absence of disease.
 Grounded in the WHO definition, the CDC's modifiable risk factors framework, and the sleep and metabolic health literature.

 Financial Stability

 The absence of economic stress and the presence of material security.
-Grounded in the WHO Social Determinants of Health framework and the behavioral economics research on the cognitive impact of financial instability.
+Grounded in the WHO social determinants of health framework and the behavioral economics research on the cognitive cost of financial instability.

 Purpose and Meaning

 The presence of direction and significance in one's life and work.
-Grounded in Seligman's PERMA model, validated across more than fifty countries, Ryff's Psychological Well-Being scales, and Deci and Ryan's Self-Determination Theory.
+Grounded in Seligman's PERMA model, validated across many countries, Ryff's psychological wellbeing scales, and Deci and Ryan's Self-Determination Theory.

 Personal Growth and Learning